Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Touch up a photo, image or drawing in Concepts in three easy steps.

-Concepts makes it easy to import images, find exact colors, make photo edits and export to clients, friends or portfolios on your iPad or mobile device.
+Concepts can be used as a lightweight photo editor to make hand-detailed color adjustments to your images.
+The app makes it simple to import images, find exact colors, apply edits, and export to clients, friends or portfolios on your iPad or mobile device.
 You can touch up a photo in three simple steps:

 1. Import a photo.

 2. Use the color picker to match your brush color to the photo.

 3. Touch up the photo with similar colors chosen from the photo.

 Note: The images in this tutorial feature Concepts on an iPad Pro.
 The same steps apply across all platforms - iOS, Windows, Android and Chrome OS.

 Double-tap the Import button (iOS), tap Import in the hamburger menu (Windows), or tap the Import icon in the status bar (Android), and choose your file.
 Alternatively, all platforms allow you to drag+drop an image straight onto the canvas.